 Training for Kew staff

-Staff training is for both new members of staff and those wanting to get involved in collecting for the MSBP.
-In the past two years more than 50 Kew staff have undertaken training at the MSB, learning skills in seed collecting and tree identification, and many have gone on to make collections of seed that are being banked at the MSB.
+Staff training is for both new members of staff and those wanting to get involved in collecting for the Millennium Seed Bank Partnership (MSBP).
+In the past more than 50 Kew staff have undertaken training at the MSB, learning skills in seed collecting and tree identification, and many have gone on the make collections of seed that are being banked at the MSB.

 The MSBP also provides a number of technical information sheets available to the public, on different aspects of seed conservation practice and facilities.